Water Conservation

 • Stage 1 is in effect from May 1 to October 15 every year.

-• The other stages are imposed only if reservoir levels and inflows drop far enough to require them.
+• Stage 2 or greater restrictions eliminate all lawn watering until the restrictions are lifted.
+These are imposed only if reservoir levels and inflows drop far enough to require them.

 Lawn watering is a huge part of the increased water use that happens in summer months.
 Conservation helps keep water available for other uses, and reduces the need for additional – and expensive – infrastructure projects that would increase supply.

 Additional water conservation information is available from Metro Vancouver and the DNV.
+The really curious might also like this chart showing the water inflow to the Capilano reservoir.